 If you would like to read the article, please click here: http://bit.ly/1bVFXHd.
 Anyone who knows anyone doing CrossFit will tell you it can be a blast, and a killer workout.
 So be smart!

 If you have questions, or aren’t quite sure about proper technique, just ask!
-Dr. Michael Herb is a chiropractic physician with a specialization in sports medicine at Absolute Wellness Center in Eugene, OR.
-He would be happy to talk with you about proper form and injury prevention.
+Dr. Michael Herb is a Diplomate of the American Chiropractic Board of Sports Physicians at Absolute Wellness Center in Eugene, OR.
+He would be happy to talk with you about proper form and injury prevention and any other questions you may have about sports medicine.
 What’s important is that you get to keep doing what you love, and that you do it in a way that keeps you healthy and active for the long term.